Low fat biscuits

 No/low sugar biscuits

 Replacing part of the sugar by polyols in biscuits can result in a hard texture.
-Adding sucrose esters gives nice brittle tectures and sweet clean eating properties.
+Adding sucrose esters gives nice brittle textures and sweet clean eating properties.

 Sucrose esters are very effective in improving all aspects of low fat biscuits, without the need for combining with other emulsifiers.
 Only one emulsifier has to be declared on the label.